 For importing the content, WordPress provides you with many plugins.
 However, the best plugins out of all as per the user review and our own experience has been HTML Import 2.

-Once you’re done with this step, you will have all your old content living on the new WordPress website and formatted as per your new theme or if you’ve created a customized theme, your new site would look like pretty much same as it was on the static HTML.
+Once you complete this step, you will have all your old content living on the new WordPress website and formatted as per your new theme or if you’ve created a customized theme, your new site will look like pretty much same as it was on the static HTML.

 3. Hiring A Dedicated Developer For Website Redesign

-The third and last option is to hire a dedicated developer website redesign.
+The third and last option is to engage a dedicated developer website redesign.

 Now, before selecting any developer for this task, you should always inquire about the background of the developer which will give you an idea of whether he/she would be able to pull off such complex task or not.

 In addition to all these, pricing is also a factor that you need to consider for a dedicated developer.
-Always conduct a market survey and then, make any kind of choices.
+Always conduct a market survey and then, make any choices.

-Converting the static HTML sites to WordPress websites is not an easy task and therefore, there are very few website owners who’re willing to the take risk of this migration.
+Converting the static HTML sites to WordPress websites is not an easy task, and therefore, there are very few website owners who’re willing to the take the risk of this migration.

-At the time, the world of WordPress Website Development has become more & more demanding.
+At the time, the world of Custom WordPress Development has become more & more demanding.
 So, you always need to follow the latest trends of the market.